-Abstract: This study tested the efficacy of a one-on-one cognitive training program (ThinkRx) and a digital training program in laboratory and school settings.
-In a randomized controlled study, 225 high school students were randomly assigned to one of three conditions: ThinkRx, digital training, or study hall (control) in a school setting for a 15-week training period.
+Abstract: This article reports two studies testing the efficacy of a one-on-one cognitive training program (ThinkRx) and its digital version (BrainSkills) in laboratory and school settings.
+Study 1 tested BrainSkills in a laboratory setting with 322 middle school students.
+Paired t-tests revealed significant gains on all cognitive measures and math performance after 3 weeks of training.
+Study 2, a randomized control study, included 225 high school students randomly assigned to one of three conditions: ThinkRx, BrainSkills, or study hall (control) in a school setting for a 15-week training period.
 Univariate ANCOVAs revealed significantly higher scores for the treatment groups compared with controls on working memory, logic and reasoning, and three of four math attitude measures but not for math performance.
-However, because the intervention did not include the MathRx program, the results are as expected.
+Because the intervention did not include the MathRx program, the results are as expected.
+(R2= .352), and Word Attack (R2= .359).
+Completion of the cognitive training program was not a significant predictor of scores on visual processing.